 - HelpHound's Resolution™ - our moderation system - allows the business and their customer to iron out any misunderstandings pre-publication, and both parties are happy with that

-- Our 're-post to Google' function enables the business to get a significant proportion of the reviews posted to their own site over to Google
+- Our 're-post to Google' function enables the business to get a significant proportion of the reviews posted to their own site over to Google, so our clients look good on their own site and on Google

 Job done?
 We think so.
-More importantly so does our client.
+More importantly so do our clients.

 Simple really.
 Get reviews where they will do the most good, for your business and for your prospective customers - on Google and on your own website; but do it safely, compliantly and effectively - with HelpHound.